 “It’s a building.”

-I quickly duck my head as a figure emerges from behind the curtain of the left side confession booth, a young dark haired woman wearing a tight dress and high heels.
-She crosses herself standing in front of the booth and stares at the ground, walking quickly around the back pew to the center aisle and heading straight for the altar.
-Her shoes clack against the floor and the sound rings up to the concave ceiling, bouncing off the walls like a loosed atom.
-I keep my face turned a little so there’s not much for her to see of me, wait until she’s out of earshot then stand up and approach the booth.
+A figure emerges suddenly from behind the wine-red curtain, a young dark-haired woman in a tight dress and high heels.
+I duck my head as she crosses herself and walks quickly around the back pew to the center aisle, heading towards the giant altar.
+Her heels clack against the floor, the sound bouncing off the walls like a loosed atom, ringing all the way up to the concave ceiling.
+I keep my face turned away from her, wait until she’s out of earshot then stand up and approach the confession booth.

-“What are you doing?”
-I hiss, bringing the gun down, slowly.
+“What the fuck, Mike?”
+I hiss, bringing the gun down.

-“Look at you Brig,” Mike says, pointing at me and the gun as if the combination explains the meaning of life.
+“Look at you, Brig,” Mike says, pointing at the gun.
 “You’re wired, man.
 You don’t want to do this.
 This is a bad idea, Brig, you know it.
 We have to go.”